 Copyright (text/all photos) Andrew Morkes, Nature in Chicagoland

-Looking for more great nature destinations in Chicagoland?
+Looking for some great nature destinations in Chicagoland?
 If so, I just published Nature in Chicagoland: More Than 120 Fantastic Nature Destinations That You Must Visit.
-It features amazing destinations in Illinois, Indiana, Michigan, and Wisconsin.
+It features amazing destinations (including for birding) in Illinois, Indiana, Michigan, and Wisconsin.
 Click on the title to learn more.
 The book (306 pages, 210+ photos) is only $18.99.
 Click here to learn more and purchase the book.

 ABOUT ANDREW MORKES